Air Force Structure Explained: Wings, Groups & Squadrons (A Simple Guide for Families)

 Force Support Squadrons

-When families buy “Squadron Shirts,” this is the level they’re representing.
+When families wear “Squadron” apparel, this is the unit they are representing.

 7. Section / Element